Sardhendu/PropertyClassification/README.md

 2. **Data Imbalcnce**: Majority of data we had, had a property in it.
 We were missing on data for vacant land.
 With data sourcing and clever modeling techniques we were able to fix this problem.

 #### Data/Modeling problems:
-1. **Focus**: With multiple buildings in a image, how to tell the model to focus on the queried building?
+1. **Focus/Attention**: With multiple buildings in a image, how to tell the model to focus on the queried building?
 Address to lat-lon conversion results in a coordinate that could be anywhere on the property, additionally in a dense region the coordinate returned could overlap with the adjacent building structure.
 Since Deep learning CV models are known to perform worse on the edges of an image we may encounter several False positives/negatives.

 Paritally this problem can be solved by the use of OSM's.
 In sense, it could help in providing attention based context to the classification model.
 OSM building coordinates can be Overlaid on the image to provide additional focus point to the model.
 [Overlay building boundary on static images](https://github.com/Sardhendu/PropertyClassification/tree/master/src/semantic_segmentation)  Overlay building boundaries (collected from OSM) on satellite static images collected from google maps.

 2. **Image Size**: How to select the size of the image generation process?
 Lower size image could clear up noise by reducing the number of properties in the image.
 But a small size image reduces context for large properties.
 This will affect the model performance with large properties.

 Here we bring OSM and street view images to our rescue.
 This problem can be ameliorated by integrating several image source.

+### Data Preparation:
+* “last_reviewed_timestamp” was used to initially sample x images with most likely correct labels.
+This process was augmentation by sample more data with Bootstrapping.
+* "Balance Dataset": Dataset was balanced for training purposes and samples were taken using stratified sampling approach.
+* In total training_samples 16678 = images, validation_samples = 1664 images and test_samples = 1792
+* Augmentation and Cropping:

+    1. Rotation: 90
+    2. Crop(128, 128, 3) : when building polygons found then crop using that, if not then center crop using `image_crop_shape`
+    3. Resize (128, 128, 3): only if the image/crop size is greater/less than the given `image_resize_shape`
+    4. image_out_shape (224, 224, 3): final output shape.
+If zero pad then pad to size 224 if not then resize

 ### Modeling Techniques (Deep Nets)
 **Vanila Classification model** with input of aerial images fell short and saw several modelling problems as discussed above.
 Let us now discuss all different models employed for different types of images.